MightyCall Mobile MightyCall Mobile AppGoogle Play

 User reviews

-Reviewers particularly liked the customer service/support and the ease of use.
+Reviewers particularly liked the customer service and support, as well as the ease of use.

 2. GoTo

-Number two on our list of business VoIP Canada companies is GoTo (also sometimes called GoToMeeting).
-A long-serving company, GoTo has a ton of experience bringing business closer with their clients.
+Number two on our list of business VoIP Canada companies is GoTo (also known as GoToMeeting).
+A long-serving company, GoTo has a ton of experience bringing businesses closer to their clients.
 With a focus on meetings – both audio and video – this can be a powerful tool for businesses hoping to have a closer or more personal touch.

 Why we picked it

 GoTo is a well-known name in the business VoIP phone service industry, and it is not hard to figure out why.
-Their focus on being able to have “face to face” meetings which are high quality sets them apart.
+Their focus on high-quality “face-to-face” meetings sets them apart.

 Best for